-- 3.2 The subject-matter of claim 1 and 7 is therefore new (Article 54(1),(2) EPC). - 4.
-Inventive step - 4.1 The appellant argued that it would be obvious for the person skilled in the art, when combining D29 with the known fact that hardness and yield strength are linked (D27), to extend the disclosed value for the yield strength of 976 MPa to at least 1000 MPa.
-However, the board could not accept this view because it was not supported by evidence other than D27 that could demonstrate where and why the skilled person would find an incentive to do so (see also 2.2.4. above).
+- (a) These documents are admitted into the appeal proceedings, as D28 was useful for the conversion of the hardness based on different systems and D29 was the only document in which the yield strength of the valve disc material is addressed. - (b) The appellant argued that it would be obvious for the person skilled in the art, when combining D29 with the known fact that hardness and yield strength are linked (D27), to extend the disclosed value for the yield strength of 976 MPa to at least 1000 MPa.
+However, the appellant did not specify any reasons where and why the skilled person would find an incentive to do so.